mikaelbr/writings/js-syntax-series/let-var-be-const.md

 }
 ```

-And now we know refering to a variable between the declaration and the top of the scope causes a `ReferenceError` so the initial `l[0]` doesn't work.
+And now we know referring to a variable between the declaration and the top of the scope causes a `ReferenceError` so the initial `l[0]` doesn't work.

 ## Conclusion
 Following the style of this blog series, I won't tell you what to use.
 All I can tell you is what is what and how it works.
 The rest is up to you.
 You should always adapt your solutions to your problem.
 This means knowing what solutions there are, and what problem you face.
 You can't say always use `const` or never use `var`.
 They serve different purposes. `const` is good when you support newer syntaxes and you want to make sure you newer reassign a variable.
 It won't help you make immutable structures, but immutable references. `let` and `const` are still hoisted, but they force temporal dead zone and help you debug what is wrong. `let` and `const` let you limit your variables to a `block` and `var` let you think about scopes limited by function bodies.